graalvm/workshops/vscode-micronaut-expression-language/README.md

 During this lab, we will introduce you to the support for the [Micronaut expression Language](https://docs.micronaut.io/latest/guide/#evaluatedExpressions) available within the Tools for Micronaut extension for VS Code.
 This extension supports working with and building Micronaut applications.
 You will:

 - Use the [Micronaut expression Language](https://docs.micronaut.io/latest/guide/#evaluatedExpressions) within an application.
-- Been shown the code-completion support for the Micronaut Expression Language within the Tools for Micronaut extension.
+- Have been shown the code-completion support for the Micronaut Expression Language within the Tools for Micronaut extension.

 >Note: If you see the laptop icon in the lab, this means you need to do something, such as enter a command.
 Keep an eye out for it.